*Below is a brief summary of the main sections contained in the POSDAO white paper. Please leave comments in the Google form.

-The maximum number of candidates and validators allowed in a network is set at network launch.
+The maximum number of candidates and validators allowed in a network is set at network launch (default MAX_VALIDATORS = 19).
 Any Ethereum address can become a candidate when they place more than the minimum candidate stake onto their address.
 When a new staking epoch begins, the algorithm selects a new validator set from the current list of candidates using staking pool size and a random number generator to determine the next set.

 When the set is determined, the algorithm takes a snapshot of their pools (which includes their stake as well as any delegators stake) at this time, and uses this snapshot to calculate reward distribution during the staking epoch.
 Additional staking or withdrawal to and from a pool during a staking epoch does not impact the current pool reward.

-The POSDAO network is initiated from the genesis block.
-POSDAO may be configured to run as a stand-alone blockchain, or it can connect to other networks using a bridge or series of bridges.
+The POSDAO network may be initiated from the genesis block or the switch can be triggered on an existing chain.
+POSDAO can be configured to run as a stand-alone blockchain, or it can connect to other networks using a bridge or series of bridges.
 In the bridged network scenario, two instances of the POA TokenBridge are used to connect the POSDAO sidechain to the Ethereum Mainnet.
 Bridge entrance and exit fees are assessed to provide additional incentives for validators.

 POSDAO algorithm design decisions are discussed, including the pluggable consensus layer, DPOS, and the underlying reward structures.

 Consensus layer options: Chains may choose the underlying consensus algorithm that best suits their use cases and users.

 DPOS: DPOS is known to provide a high level of scalability and can achieve better decentralization than proof-of-work mining at a much lower resource cost.

 Minimum candidate stake: The minimum candidate stake discourages the potential centralization of candidate seats and deters a coordinated validator set attack.